PAO Cancels 2020 Division Commander Pin-Up Calendar

 by Noah Ward

-In a surprise decision earlier today, the Army Public Affairs Office announced that it would not be publishing the 2017 edition of its long-running Division Commander Pin-Up Calendar.
+ALEXANDIRA, VA – In a surprise decision earlier today, the Army Public Affairs Office announced that it would not be publishing this year’s edition of its long-running Division Commander Pin-Up Calendar.

-“It is of vital importance that our Army reflect the values of the society we protect,” said Brigadier General Malcom Frost, Chief of Public Affairs.
-“I know that for many this marks the end of an era, but we must acknowledge the reality that the objectification of these roguishly-handsome 50-somethings is no longer acceptable.”
+“It is of vital importance that our Army reflect the values of the society we protect,” said Brigadier General Amy Hannah, Chief of Public Affairs.
+“I know that for many this marks the end of an era But we must acknowledge the reality that the objectification of these roguishly-handsome 50-somethings is no longer acceptable.”

 Responses to the announcement were mixed within the military community, as some vocally supported the decision while others cited it as another sign that the Army was caving under pressure to become more politically correct.